Priority queue: Min-priority queue

 Stacks and queues can be implemented as particular kinds of priority queues, with the priority determined by the order in which the elements are inserted.
 In a stack, the priority of each inserted element is monotonically increasing; thus, the last element inserted is always the first retrieved.
 In a queue, the priority of each inserted element is monotonically decreasing; thus, the first element inserted is always the first retrieved.

+In some implementations, if two elements have the same priority, they are served in the same order in which they were enqueued.
+In other implementations, the order of elements with the same priority is undefined.

 Implementation

 Naive implementations

-There are a variety of simple, usually inefficient, ways to implement a priority queue.
-They provide an analogy to help one understand what a priority queue is.